Best beaches in Denmark

 International travelers are beginning to discover what Western European visitors have known for years, the beaches along the west coast of the Jutland peninsula are something special.

-These wild, windswept beaches are a great escape from the tourist hoards.
+These wild, windswept beaches are a great escape from the crowds.

 Visitors should plan for long, isolated walks along the dunes, heathlands and inlets while breathing in the clean salt air and searching for bits of washed-up amber, the golden fossilized tree resin that makes for spectacular jewelry.